henryhxu/CSCI3150/assignment/assign1/Assignment1_documentation.md

 - Topic: implementation of a simple shell program in C
 - Total Marks: 100
 - Deadline: 18:00:00 p.m., Mon, Feb 13th
-- Submission: To be announced
+- Submission: Github Classroom
+  - Click the link to accept assignment one in Github Classroom: